Applying for asylum in Bulgaria

 The interview is the most important part of your asylum procedure and you need to give as many details as possible regarding the reasons you have for leaving your country of origin and fears upon return and provide any proof and documentation you have to back up your claim if any.

 You should receive a written decision within six months of the registration of your application (14 working days if your application is assessed under accelerated procedure).
-You have the right to appeal the decision.
-You can find more information about the appeal here: (https://asylum.bg/content/#enappeal)
+If your case is considered with complexity the procedure might take up to 21 months until you receive the SAR written decision on your application.
+However, shall the procedure take more than 6 months, the SAR should provide you with a written explanation about the reason for that.

-Please note that, in Bulgaria, UNHCR has no formal role in the asylum procedure and UNHCR does, in general, not intervene in individual cases, nor provide individual legal representation or counselling.
-However, we do work with an NGO partner – the Bulgarian Helsinki Committee – which offers free legal assistance and counselling.
+Please note that, in Bulgaria, UNHCR has no formal role in the asylum procedure and UNHCR does, in general, not intervene in individual cases, nor provide individual legal representation or counseling.
+However, we do work with NGO partners – the Bulgarian Helsinki Committee and the Foundation for Access to Rights – who offer free legal assistance and counselling.